 Our body temperature fluctuates throughout the day.
 It peaks in the afternoon and gradually drops at night.
 Setting your bedroom temperature so that it’s comfortably cool (mid 60 to low 70 degrees Fahrenheit) keeps it in sync with your body temperature at night and prevents sleep disruption.

 Sleeping in a messy bedroom can increase anxiety, disrupting sleep.
 According to a 2015 study conducted by New York’s St. Lawrence University, people who have more clutter in their bedrooms take longer to fall asleep than those with neat and tidy rooms.

-Ideally, it’s best to keep 2 to 3 feet of space on all three sides of your bed (except the side against).
 Leave some walking space in your bedroom after placing your bed and essential furniture.
 This keeps the room tidy, preventing stress-induced sleep disruptions.

 Take a Warm Bath or Shower Before Going to Bed